utopia-foss/utopia/doc/usage/eval/plotting.rst

 Relevant conceps and structures are:

 * The :ref:`plot configuration <plot_cfg_overview>`, which contains all the parameters required to make one or multiple plots.
-* The :ref:`plot creator <external_plot_creator>`, which creates the actual plot.
+* The :ref:`plot creator <pyplot_plot_creator>`, which creates the actual plot.
 Given some plot configuration, it outputs the plot.
-* The :py:class:`~utopya.plotting.PlotManager`, which orchestrates the plotting procedure by feeding the relevant plot configuration to a specific plot creator.
+* The :py:class:`~utopya.eval.plotmanager.PlotManager`, which orchestrates the plotting procedure by feeding the relevant plot configuration to a specific plot creator.